Our partners

 On this page

 We invest in relationships with partners that deliver high quality services that match our development priorities.
-These include a focus on the Pacific region and initiatives that contribute to sustainable economic development.

 Partner country governments

 When we work with partner governments, we use their financial planning and management, implementation, monitoring and reporting systems where practicable.
-Partner government agencies to whom we provide grants submit regular reports on how the funding has been used and the results of the project.
+Partner government agencies to which we provide grants submit regular reports on how the funding has been used and the results of the project.
 Alongside providing funding, we engage with partner countries on policy issues that are critical to the success of development initiatives.

 International organisations